-Nepalese traditional arts and architectures are totally dominant of Hindu and Buddhist religious philosophy which are reflected by various kind of painting images, statue sculpture of deities, temples, monasteries, old squares, and other monuments.
+Nepalese traditional arts and architectures are totally dominant in Hindu and Buddhist religious philosophies which are reflected by various kinds of painting images, statue sculptures of deities, temples, monasteries, old squares, and other monuments.
 While many inventions have made artmaking easier and available to all, others have conducted in radical concepts and new understandings of how we define “art.”

 Some artistic innovations from centuries ago are now so deeply ingrained in the modern consciousness, it’s hard to imagine what art would be without them.
 It is undoubtful that Nepal is rich in art, culture, traditional values, warm hospitality, and very own distinct history.

 During the Malla period, which spanned more than five hundred years (1200-1769), trade, agriculture, religion, and culture flourished in the Kathmandu Valley, fostering tremendous growth in the production of sacred art.
 Below we share the brief history of Malla art that, whether historically, practically, or conceptually, have changed artmaking for good.

 The octagonal Krishna Temple was built in 1648-49 by Pratap Malla, either as a response to rival Siddhinarshingh Malla’s Krishna Temple in Patan or as a religious consolation for his earlier failure to conquer that city, or in memory of his two wives, or a combination of all three.
 The three-tiered traditional Newari building is supported by stone columns around the circumference of the base.
 The image of Krishna inside the temple is accompanied by his two wives, Satyabhama and Rukmani, all of which, according to a Sanskrit inscription, bears a deliberate resemblance to Pratap Malla and his own two queens.
 Inside are the images of Krishna and two goddesses, which, according to a Sanskrit inscription, are modeled on the king and his two wives.